Snikita2003/User_Management_API/README.md

 4.  change password of user with given by Email-id
 5. Search all users by given First Name
 6.  check Password Expiry
-7. Forgot Password
+7.  if Forgot Password
 8.  get All current Active users

 </pre>